hacknlove/onGet/README.md

 * intervals: an empty object with the different interval of each subscription (only if plugin has `checkInterval`)
 * last: `-Infinity` if the plugin has `threshold`

-You can use `plugin.getEndpoint` to add or change the attributes on the endpoint, so you can deal with the url whenever other plugin hooks were called.
+You can use `plugin.getResource` to add or change the attributes on the resource, so you can deal with the url whenever other plugin hooks were called.

-#### plugin.refresh(endpoint, eventHandler) => undefined
+#### plugin.refresh(resource, eventHandler) => undefined
-It is called to check the source, and update the `endpoint.value`
+It is called to check the source, and update the `resource.value`

 It is called by `refresh('url')`, and by the periodical checks.

-After you get the new value, you should execute `eventHandler(newValue)` and never update `endpoint.value` by yourself, because it is used to determine if it has changed.
+After you get the new value, you should execute `eventHandler(newValue)` and never update `resource.value` by yourself, because it is used to determine if it has changed.

-#### plugin.set(endpoint) => undefined
+#### plugin.set(resource) => undefined
-When `set(url, value)` determines that the new value is different from the current one, it stablish the new `endpoint.value` and then executes the `plugin.set(endpoint)`
+When `set(url, value)` determines that the new value is different from the current one, it stablish the new `resource.value` and then executes the `plugin.set(resource)`

 You can use `plugin.set` to update the source, if your source can be updated by the plugin, like localStorage, sessionStorage, or dotted, but unlike fetch.